chen-gui/CG_DRR_3D_5D_python/README.md

 # CG_DRR_3D_5D_python
-Python version of Chen Gui's modified 3D and 5D damped rank-reduction method
+Python version of Gui's modified 3D and 5D damped rank-reduction method

 Since I found that DRR package (Pydrr, https://github.com/chenyk1990/pydrr) is hard to be pip install on windows, I present some minor revisions to directly use the DRR-python.
 You just put these packages and your target datasets in the same file path.